-Below are links videos that help to visually demonstrate the effectiveness of flame retardants, which are widely-recognized as an important tool in the fire safety tool box that can provide the first line of defense for fire safety.
+Below are links to a series of member company videos that help to visually demonstrate the effectiveness of flame retardants, which are widely-recognized as an important tool in the fire safety tool box that can provide the first line of defense for fire safety.
 Along with other tools such as sprinklers and smoke detectors, they have made a real difference in reducing fire injuries and deaths even as fuel loads and potentially flammable materials have increased dramatically in households and public spaces over recent decades.

 Albemarle Corporation: Featured Videos